rwincey/hashcat/RUNTIME_Docker.md

 ### Building and Runtime ###

-There will be different dockerfiles for different platforms in the syntax "docker/runtime.PLATFORM.OS".
+There will be different dockerfiles for different platforms in the syntax "docker/runtime.PLATFORM.OS", each of which only works on that specific platform and requires the host to have the prequesists installed.

+Currently there are only dockerfiles for cuda available (docker/runtime.cuda.OS), more will follow.

 Also there are two options available to build the image: